 POETRY

-Sixteen, Salvation, The Lascaux Review [winner of the Lascaux Prize 2024]
+Sixteen, Salvation, The Lascaux Review [winner of the Lascaux Prize 2024, nominated for Best Young Poets 2025]

 The Dead Sea, wildness (Issue 31)